AtanasovAtanas/interactive-content/EN/12-Problem-Solving/04-Semple-Problems.md

 - the second approach will be faster.

 **Plan actions (algorithm)**:
--choose each letter as central point and count how many letters around it form a palindrome,
+-choose each letter as a central point and count how many letters around it form a palindrome,
-- choose each two consecutive equal letters as central point and count how many letters around it form a palindrome,
+- choose each two consecutive equal letters as the central point and count how many letters around it form a palindrome,
 - choose the longest among all palindromes found.

 **Implement**: